You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [48:45]

-How can I be it?
-24 hours a day without any hindrance, without finding any hindrance in my life.
-How can I live my life 24 hours a day with absolutely no hindrance? singing.
+How can I be at 24 hours a day without any hindrance, without finding any hindrance in my life?
+How can I live my life 24 hours a day with absolutely no hindrance?
+Sympathetic beings are.